Ingredients

 Shape the dough:

-Punch down the risen dough and turn out onto a lightly floured work surface.
-Use a rolling pin to shape the dough into a 16x12-inch rectangle, long side facing you.
+- Punch down the risen dough and turn out onto a lightly floured work surface.
+Use a rolling pin to shape the dough into a 16×12-inch rectangle, with the long side facing you.

-Roll the dough up, pulling with your hands to keep it tightly rolled until it’s an even log shape.
+- Roll up the dough, pulling with your hands to keep it tightly rolled until it’s an even log shape.
 Press the border to seal.
 Trim the edges.
-Lightly flour the roll.

-MAKE AHEAD: Allow the shaped rolls to rise until they’ve grown in size by about a quarter.
-Refrigerate for up to 24 hours.
+- MAKE AHEAD: Allow the shaped rolls to rise until they’ve grown in size by about a quarter.
+Cover the baking dish well with plastic wrap and refrigerate for up to 24 hours.
 Allow to come completely to room temperature and continue to rise until doubled in size, about 2 hours, before baking as directed below.

 Make the icing: